raymondbutcher/pretf/docs/api/projects.md

 ## pretf.workflow.py

-When Pretf runs, it looks for `pretf.workflow.py` in the current directory.
-If it exists, it will call the `pretf_workflow()`.
-This function can optionally accept any of the arguments `path` and `terraform` which provide access to the same values as in Terraform.
+When Pretf runs, it looks for a `pretf.workflow.py` file in the current or parent directories.
+If found, Pretf will call the `pretf_workflow()` function from that file.
 If this file does not exist, then Pretf runs in default mode.

+This function can optionally accept the arguments `path` and `terraform` which provide access to the same values as in Terraform (e.g. `path.module`, `terraform.workspace`).
+It must return an exit status (e.g. 0 for success, 1 for error) or a `subprocess.CompletedProcess` object.

-The following is a valid `pretf.workflow.py` file that implements performs the same functionality as default mode.
-It can be extended with custom logic.
+The following is a valid `pretf.workflow.py` file that performs the same functionality as default mode.
+It can be extended with custom logic, or changed entirely.

 Example: